ravina029/CustomerChurnPrediction/README.md

 -  Our precision score indicates that only 55% of positively predicted outcomes are accurate.
 This level of precision may result in misallocation of resources and benefits to customers who are mistakenly predicted to potentially churn, highlighting the need for improvement in our predictive model.
 - And ROC AUC score of 78% suggests that the model has good discriminatory power in predicting customer churn.
 - F1 score of approximately 0.62  suggests that the model achieves a reasonably good trade-off between correctly identifying positive instances (precision) and capturing all positive instances (recall).
+ 8. **Model Version Control**: Utalized MLflow for model version control and convinient model optimization in end to end pipeline.

--**Model Deployement** Created Flask Web App for easy user experince then deployed it on cloud using Aws EC2 instance.
+ 9. **Web APP**: Created Flask Web App for easy user experince.

+ 10. **Model Deployement**: Utalized CI/CD pipelines, Docker containers and AWS EC2 instance for seamless model integration and deployement.

 # Detailed End to End Implementation of the Project.